Acute Oncology Services- Clinical Reference Group

 Chair: Dr Lois Mulholland, Consultant Clinical Oncologist.

-The Northern Ireland Acute Oncology service was launched in 2016 across all five trusts and has been very well received across the region.
-Each team has input from consultant oncologists and AO CNSs.
-Each centre and unit has a 24 hour chemotherapy helpline, staffed by chemotherapy trained nurses.
+Northern Ireland has two cancer centres and three cancer units across five Health and Social Care Trusts.
+The Northern Ireland Acute Oncology Service (AOS) was launched in 2016 across all five trusts.
+Each AOS team has input from consultant oncologists and AO Clinical Nurse Specialists (CNS).
+Each Centre and unit have a 24-hour chemotherapy helpline, staffed by chemotherapy trained nurses.

 As an Acute Oncology Group, we are committed to providing excellence in cancer care and are very proud of the evolution of our service to date, whilst being aware that further development and expansion is needed, especially in terms of developing a CUP service and extending hours to include weekend and evening cover.
 This dedication has been recognised by the Macmillan Professional Awards

 AOS CRG guidelines

 Primary Care guidance for patients within 6 weeks of Systematic Ant-cancer therapy (SACT)

 For further information please contact: NI Cancer Network firstname.lastname@example.org